lightblue-platform/lightblue-docs-developer/releasing/README.md

 ```

 ### Release Order
-Items must be released in order of phases, but items with the same phase number can be released simultaneously.
+Items must be built in the following order of phases, but items with the same phase number can be built simultaneously.

 | Phase | Project|Note
 | ----- | -------|----